NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

 # Main.py
 Gathers all the movie scores from four submodules and weights them according to the relevance of each submodule to derive a final score to be sorted.
 From the sorted list the first five movies are chosen as the user recommendations.

+# Data_Processing.py
+Contains a class that processes dataset returning different fields that could be relevant for submodules

 # Submodule_01.py -

 # Submodule_02.py -